-Byrom announced his intent for the day with an on drive for four off Cook.
+Byrom announced his intent for the day with a drive through the on side for four off Cook.
 It had every bit as much pedigree as Davies’ cover drive.
-Then, just as the anxiety carried over from the night before by the Somerset mind began to ease, Davies attempted to steer a ball outside off stump and edged it to the keeper.
+Then, just as the anxiety in the Somerset mind carried over from the night before began to ease, Davies attempted to steer a ball outside off stump and edged it to the keeper.
 He had made 27.
 It was his second or third attempted steer of the morning, and the pattern which had established itself the day before of Somerset beginning to make progress and then falling back under the persistence of the bowling of Porter and Cook had repeated itself.
 There is rarely any refuge from rapidly rising and falling blood pressure if you are a Somerset supporter.

 Craig Overton could hardly have joined Byrom at a more crucial moment.
 Somerset needed a partnership of some substance and the realistic options for its achievement were diminishing by the wicket.
 Overton came forward in solemn defence to his first ball, from Cook.
-For his second, from Porter, he dispensed with solemnity and drove emphatically through midwicket to the Tavern Stand boundary.
-In Cook’s next over he edged, just as emphatically, straight through second slip for four more.
-The rollercoaster on which the emotions of Somerset supporters traditionally ride was not it seemed to be spared.
+In the next over, from Porter, he dispensed with solemnity and drove emphatically through midwicket to the Tavern Stand boundary.
+Against Beard he edged, just as emphatically, straight through second slip for four more.
+The roller coaster on which the emotions of Somerset supporters traditionally ride was not, it seemed, to be spared.
 By Overton at least, for Byrom was more in control of his stroke play.
-A drive off Porter towards the Edrich Stand at long on was so understated the bat barely moved.
+A drive off Porter, now bowling from the Nursery End, towards the Edrich Stand was so understated the bat barely moved.
 A short, gentle arc the limit of its endeavours.
 It was enough, for the power in the stroke came from the timing.
 The ball raced away, and the Somerset score rose by another four runs to 154 for 5.
 It was being driven up too by singles pushed, guided, or driven neatly to a deep fielder.
 With each run, the hope that was beginning to grow in Somerset hearts increased by a notch.

 When Overton aimed a drive at the covers and the ball flew off a thick edge through backward point for four the bowler, Beard, flicked his arms upwards and his head back in frustration and Somerset supporters breathed a sigh of relief.
-It was not the first time, for it is difficult to remember a match in which the thick edge had been employed with such frequency.
+It was not the first time, for it was difficult to remember a match in which the thick edge had been employed with such frequency.
 This one took Somerset to 160 for 5 and the anxiety of 139 for 5 began to turn into hope of better numbers to come.
-It is curious how much better your side’s score looks in a tight match every time the ten digit in the runs column increases by one, provided of course the wicket digit remains unchanged.
+It is curious how much better your side’s score looks in a tight match every time the tens column on the scoreboard increases by one, provided of course the number in the wicket column remains unchanged.

-And it wasn’t just the numbers.
+It wasn’t just the rising score.
 The batsmen began to develop an assurance about the way they played.
-An Overton drive through long on to the Pavilion boundary off Beard had a feel of clinical application to it that caused another wave of hope to well up .
-Hope tempered by the ever-present knowledge that the great uncertainty that lies in wait in every cricket match could deliver the crushing blow of another wicket at any moment.
-I imagined similar feelings welling up in the hearts of every member of Somerset’s coronavirus constrained crowd.
+An Overton drive through wide long on to the Allen Stand off Beard had a feel of clinical application to it that caused another wave of hope to well up.
+Hope tempered by the ever-present knowledge that the great uncertainty that lies in wait for supporters in every cricket match could deliver the crushing blow of another wicket at any moment.
+I imagined similar feelings welling up in the hearts of every member of Somerset’s coronavirus-constrained crowd.
 Eyes would have been glued ever harder to screens.
-Those, that is, that could bear to watch, for the future of the Somerset innings, perhaps of the match was in the balance.
-‘Twas ever thus for those of us condemned at birth to a lifetime of following Somerset.
+Those, that is, that could bear to watch, for the future of the Somerset innings, perhaps of the match, was in the balance. ’Twas ever thus for those of us condemned at birth to a lifetime of following Somerset.

 If one player has had more influence than any other on Essex’s two recent Championships, it is Simon Harmer.
 He has been an ever-present bowling ogre who has destroyed the hopes of opposing sides, and their supporters, time and again, especially at Chelmsford; and he may yet have an influence in the second innings of this match.
-But, in this innings, it was one over above any other, which helped turn the sense of hope for a competitive total into one of anticipation.
+But, in this innings, it was one Harmer over above any other which helped turn the sense of hope for a competitive Somerset total into one of anticipation.
 Overton pulled him calmly to the midwicket boundary fielder for a single.
-And then Byrom put Harmer’s threat into perspective.
-Until that point the Somerset batsmen had been circumspect, although apparently confident, in the way they had defended against him.
+And then Byrom put his threat into perspective.
+Until that point the Somerset batsmen had been circumspect, although apparently confident, in the way they had defended against Harmer.
 Now, Byrom attacked him.
-Twice in two balls he swept to the Tavern Stand boundary.
-Sweeps, not the most secure of attacking strokes against a top spinner to be sure, but sweeps played with an assurance which said to this wide-eyed Somerset supporter that, on this day, Byrom had Harmer’s measure.
+He pulled, then swept to the Tavern Stand boundary.
+The sweep, not the most secure of attacking strokes to be sure but this was a sweep played with such assurance it said to this wide-eyed Somerset supporter that, on this day, Byrom had Harmer’s measure.